schappim/mBot-Gitbook/section-5-chapter-27-the-line-sensor.md

 _Answer: C_

+---

-Question 5.26.2: What does the "line-follower" block actually do?
+### Question 5.26.2: What does the "line follower" Scratch block actually do?

 A. It evaluates to either true or false, depending on the line follower reading.

-B. It returns the status of the line -follower module.
+B. It returns the status of the line -follower module as a number.

 C. It returns the number of the port where the line follower is connected.

 D. It sends directions to the line-follower.

 _Answer: B_

+---

+**Checklist**

+Double-check that at this point, the following are completed:

+\[   \] You understand the principle of operation of the line follower module

+\[   \] You understand the role of each of the line follower sensors that make up the line follower module

+\[   \] You know how to use the Scratch "line follower" block